dosqas/bbu-cuni-uni-projects/README.md

 # 🎓 University Work

 Welcome!
-Here you’ll find all the projects and coursework I completed during my university years at Babeș Bolyai University (BBU) in Cluj-Napoca, along with work from my Erasmus semester at Charles University (CUNI) in Prague.
+Here you’ll find all the projects and coursework I completed during my university years at Babeș-Bolyai University (BBU) in Cluj-Napoca, along with work from my Erasmus semester at Charles University (CUNI) in Prague.
+Each relevant computer science course also includes a brief description and the grade I achieved.
 I hope you find it helpful and interesting!

 **Note:** Grades are on a 10-point scale (10 = highest, 1 = lowest).